-- Use the two connection properties, REQUEST_HA_SESSION and SECONDARY_SERVER_HOSTPORT, and set the following: - Set REQUEST_HA_SESSION to "true." - Set the SECONDARY_SERVER_HOSTPORT to the host name and port number where your secondary server is listening.
-See "Setting connection properties" on page 11, and the 'SECONDARY_SERVER_HOSTPORT' connection property in Table 2-2. - Use JNDI to connect to the server.
+- Use the two connection properties, REQUEST_HA_SESSION and SECONDARY_SERVER_HOSTPORT, and set the following: - Set REQUEST_HA_SESSION to true. - Set the SECONDARY_SERVER_HOSTPORT to the host name and port number where your secondary server is listening.
+See "Setting connection properties" on page 10, and the 'SECONDARY_SERVER_HOSTPORT' connection property.

+• Use JNDI to connect to the server.
 See "Connecting to a server using JNDI".
 Include an entry for the primary server and a separate entry for the secondary server in the directory service information file required by JNDI.
 The primary server entry has an attribute (the HA OID) that refers to the entry for the secondary server.